-Have you ever wonder how to include your own logos, images or other graphical stuff in a PCB made in KiCad?
+Have you ever wonder how to include your own logos, images or other graphical stuff in a PCB made with KiCad?
 I have so, as many folks in the open source community!

-For this example I didn’t do a logo (I’m not that good), but a graphical artifacts (MENU, BACK and ENTER “buttons”) instead and my signature:
+For this example I didn’t create a logo (I’m not that good, I’m just an Electronics engineer), but a graphical artifacts (MENU, BACK and ENTER “buttons”) instead and my signature:

 Some sites have guidelines that are at least 5 years old, and they use a buggy online tool that I couldn’t use properly.
 So what was the solution?
 Keep reading.

 We’ll need three open source tools:

 KiCad includes an utility to convert bitmaps images to modules (components) that can be inserted into the PCB: Bitmap to Component Converter.